 - The owner has split the jewellery collection into sub-collections based on ‘product type’ attribute.

-A fashion store that has a range of homeware
+A department store that has a range of homeware:

 Only a tiny part of the available homeware range is available in store